SvenMaack/yeoman_shopware5/Tasks.md

 - [x] **Command generator**
 - [x] Adding implementation hints to the generated code
 - [ ] **Config generator**
-- [ ] only add services if they don't exist yet
+- [ ] only add services and files/entries if they don't exist yet
 - [ ] yosay

 ----------Version 1.0.0----------